Ready to become a Occupational Therapy Assistant?

 A Career That Grows with You

-Employment of occupational therapy assistants is projected to grow 43 percent nationally from 2012 to 2022, much faster than the average for all occupations.** Demand for occupational therapy is expected to rise significantly over the coming decade in response to the health needs of the aging baby-boom generation and a growing elderly population.
+Employment of Occupational Therapy Assistants is projected to grow 43.8 percent from 2012 to 2022 (California Employment Development Department).
+Demand for occupational therapy is expected to rise significantly over the coming decade in response to the health needs of the aging baby-boom generation and a growing elderly population.
 Older adults are more prone than younger people to conditions and ailments such as arthritis and stroke.
 These conditions can affect the ability to perform a variety of everyday activities.
 Occupational therapy assistants will be needed to help occupational therapists in caring for these people.
 Occupational therapy will also continue to be used for treating children and young adults with developmental disabilities like autism.

 *Administered by the National Board for Certification in Occupational Therapy (NBCOT).
 In addition, most states require licensure in order to practice and licenses are usually based on the results of the NBCOT Certification Examination.